 - Food: No eating inside the gondola, but plenty of options right around the plaza

-- Train Access: Take the Osaka Metro Chuo Line to Osakako Station, then it’s a 5-minute walk.
+- By Train: Take the Osaka Metro Chuo Line to Osakako Station, then it’s a 5-minute walk.

 Luca & Nico’s Tip: Try to spot Universal Studios Japan or the giant aquarium roof from the top, and if you’re brave, ride at night for the best skyline views!